Mouse jiggler: Software

+Hardware

 Hardware mouse jigglers come in two general categories: devices which plug into a computer (usually via a USB port) and register as a mouse, then provide digital signals which simulate mouse movement, and devices which do not attach to a computer, but interact with an existing mouse, either physically moving it around or providing falsified input to its sensors.
 The first category can generally be detected and identified by the computer.
-The second category is not able to be identified as a separate device by the computer, although extremely specialist software (or human monitoring) may be able to detect that the mouse is being moved in patterns (or randomly) which do not conform to expected human interactions with screen elements.
+The second category is not able to be identified as a separate device by the computer, although specialist software (or human monitoring) may be able to detect that the mouse is being moved in patterns (or randomly) which do not conform to expected human interactions with screen elements.

+Some mouse jigglers are videos with geometric patterns, designed to trigger an optical mouse if played on a mobile phone screen placed under the mouse.

-Recent demand for mouse jigglers is being driven by employers or line managers indirectly monitoring their employees who are remote workers as part of productivity theater.
+Demand for mouse jigglers has been driven by employers or line managers indirectly monitoring their employees who are remote workers as part of productivity theater.
+However, software exists to detect jigglers.